dgryski/go-perfbook/performance.md

 * API design to limit allocations:
   * allow passing in buffers so caller can reuse rather than forcing an allocation
   * you can even modify a slice in place carefully while you scan over it
+  * passing in a struct could allow caller to stack allocate it
 * reducing pointers to reduce gc scan times
   * pointer-free slices
   * maps with both pointer-free keys and values